 Construction, installation and replacement of, but not limited to, the following:

 As a general rule, cosmetic improvements do not require a permit.
-Examples can include a house interior and exterior painting, replacing kitchen cabinets and most appliances, installation of carpeting or other floor materials, concrete flat work, fences less than 7 feet in height, detached accessory structures less than 200 square feet and minor plumbing and heating repairs.
-Depending on where you live some of these items may still require a review and\or permit from the zoning and floodplain authorities.
+Examples can include a house interior and exterior painting, replacing kitchen cabinets and most appliances, installation of carpeting or other floor materials, concrete flat work, fences less than 7 feet in height (6 ft. or greater in Colorado Springs requires zoning approval), detached accessory structures less than 200 square feet (125 sq. ft. or greater in Colorado Springs requires zoning approval) and minor plumbing and heating repairs.
+Depending on where you live, some of these items may still require a review and\or permit from the zoning and floodplain authorities.

 Yes.
 As a homeowner you may obtain a permit only if you are performing the work on your primary residence, which you own and reside in.
 You cannot perform work on a rental property you own nor a home you do not reside in.
 If you obtain a permit and are completing the work yourself you are expected to know the pertinent codes and are responsible for the work passing all required inspections.
 It is illegal for a homeowner to obtain a permit for a contractor hired to do the work for you.

-As a homeowner who hires a contractor for work that requires a permit, the contractor must be licensed and registered with the Pikes Peak Regional Building Department.
-To find out if the contractor you are looking to hire is indeed licensed and registered with the PPRBD you can Search our Directory to verify.
-A contractor cannot obtain a permit unless their license is in good standing.
+As a homeowner, who hires a contractor for work that requires a permit, know that the contractor must be licensed and registered with the Pikes Peak Regional Building Department.
+To find out if the contractor you are looking to hire is indeed licensed and registered with the PPRBD, you can Search our Directory.
+A contractor cannot obtain a permit unless the contractor's license is in good standing.

-If the work requires a permit and is reported to the Pikes Peak Regional Building Department, or observed by an inspector in the area, a STOP WORK ORDER will be issued and will remain in effect until the proper permit is obtained.
+If the work requires a permit and is reported to the Pikes Peak Regional Building Department, or observed by an inspector in the area, as non-permitted work, a STOP WORK ORDER will be issued and will remain in effect until the proper permit is obtained.

-If a permit is not obtained for the work, a Certificate of Non-compliance will be issued against the property and filed with the El Paso or Teller County Clerk and Recorder placing a lien against the property.
-Work completed without a permit is often caught before the resale of a house by a home inspector.
-This can impede or cancel the sale, and the current owner will be financially responsible for paying any additional fees required to obtain the proper permits and complete the required inspections to verify code compliance.
-If the work is determine to not be in compliance it is the responsibility of the homeowner to address the identified issues.
+If a permit is not obtained for the work, a Certificate of Alleged Non-compliance will be issued against the property and filed with the El Paso or Teller County Clerk and Recorder placing a lien against the property.
+Work completed without a permit may be caught by a home inspector prior to a real estate closing.
+This can impede or cancel the sale, and the current record owner will be financially responsible for paying any additional fees required to obtain the proper permits and complete the required inspections to verify code compliance.
+If the work is determined to not be in compliance with code requirements, it is the responsibility of the record owner to address and remedy the identified issues.